Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective -manifolds with a parallel tractor split cross product

 \subsection{The zero locus $M_0$}

 In this subsection, we analyze the structure a parallel split cross product (split-generic tractor $3$-form) $\Phi$ induces on and along the hypersurface zero locus $M_0$, which in this section we assume is nonempty.
+(Recall that if a parallel tractor cross product $\btimes$ is definite, the induced tractor metric is definite, and the zero locus is empty.)
 The geometry on $M_0$ itself is intrinsically interesting, but the common source of the induced geometries on $M_{\pm}$ and $M_0$---namely the holonomy reduction itself---establishes a close relationship between the N(P)K structures on $M_{\pm}$ along $M_0$ and the geometry on $M_0$ itself.
-(Recall that if a parallel tractor cross product $\btimes$ is definite, the induced tractor metric is definite, and the zero locus is empty.)
 Indeed, Corollary \ref{firststrat} already shows that via projective geometry we may view the geometry on $M_0$ as a (simultaneous) limit structure at infinity of the geometries on $M_{\pm}$.
 Later, in Subsection \ref{cpctsec}, we exploit this relationship to formulate a suitable notion of compactification for N(P)K Klein-Einstein metrics.